SaketRane/L2A/README.md

 ## 🚀 Deployment

-### Backend (Render)
+### Backend (Railway/Render)
-1. Connect your GitHub repository to Render
+1. Connect your GitHub repository to Railway or Render
+2. For Railway: Use the provided `Procfile` and `RAILWAY_DEPLOYMENT.md` guide
-2. Render will detect the `render.yaml` configuration automatically
+3. For Render: Use the `render.yaml` configuration
-3. Set environment variables in Render dashboard:
+4. Set environment variables in your deployment platform:
    - `GOOGLE_API_KEY`: Your Google Gemini API key
-   - `CORS_ORIGINS`: Your frontend URL
+   - `CORS_ORIGINS`: Your frontend URL (e.g., https://yourapp.vercel.app)

 ### Frontend (Vercel)
 1. Connect your GitHub repository to Vercel
 2. Vercel will auto-detect Next.js configuration
 3. Set environment variables in Vercel dashboard:
-   - `NEXT_PUBLIC_API_BASE_URL`: Your backend URL from Render
+   - `NEXT_PUBLIC_API_BASE_URL`: Your backend URL (e.g., https://yourapp.railway.app)

 ## 🔧 Environment Variables